kumarijyotsna/MEDICIVE/README.md

 1) Download zip or clone it using 'git clone https://github.com/kumarijyotsna/MEDICIVE.git'
 2) Unzip the downloaded zip file
 3) Run command 'pip install requirements.txt' to install all the required dependencies
-4) Run the project by command 'flask run'
+4) Run the project by command 'python run.py' frpm MEDICIVE folder.

 ![](app.gif)

 #### Prerequisites
-1) Python2.7
+1) Python2.7 or Python3.5
-2) Python3.5
-3) Flask
+2) Flask
-4) sqlite3
+3) sqlite3
-5) jinja2 template
+4) jinja2 template

 ### Built with
 This project has been built using